chenlabUIUC/OrientedPhaseDomain/README.md

 # Reference

 # Getting started
-A. For mapping the strain and domain structures in cathode particles The matrixes of g-vectors are obtained from the 4D-STEM data using the “imToolBox” software.
+(A) For mapping the strain and domain structures in cathode particles The matrixes of g-vectors are obtained from the 4D-STEM data using the “imToolBox” software.
 An example of matrix of g-vectors are provided ((g220).xlsx and (g002).xlsx).
 An example of mask is provided.
 The following steps should be executed only once (installation):
 (Matlab version: R2016a)